hacfi/ObjectBridgeBundle/README.md

 This bundle allows associations between different Doctrine ORMs and ODMs.

-This project is at a very experimental state and has limited functionality at the moment.
+This project is at a experimental state and has limited functionality at the moment.
+It should work for Doctrine ORM to Doctrine PHPCR ODM, and vice versa (not ORM to ORM or PHPCR ODM to PHPCR ODM though).

+The related objects are lazy-loaded if they haven’t been loaded by the object manager.

 TODO:
 ---